oxc-project/oxc-project.github.io/src/ja/docs/contribute/rules.md

 - APIs should be simple and well-documented.
 - Third-party dependencies should be minimal.
 - Avoid the `regex` crate when possible.
 Regex is slow, most of them can be rewritten in a performant way by using Rust iterator and string methods.
-- Avoid macros, traits or any Rust techniques that would penalize compilation speed.
+- Avoid heavy macros or generics or any Rust techniques that would penalize compilation speed.
+- Always reference the source if the implementation comes from elsewhere.

 ## Maintenance Policy